OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 For example the type of `single_queue::<uint>` is `func(uint) -> queue<uint>`.

 The code executed by a specialized generic function is identical to the code that would be generated by replacing every type variable in the unspecialized function with the type specified by the specialization.
-However, this transformation is not necessary, as the rules for type variables ensure that no type specific logic is necessary, and the code for the non-specialized generic function can be safely used.
+However, this transformation is not necessary, as the rules for type variables ensure that no type specific logic is necessary, and the same code can safely be used for any specialization.
-The practical impact of this is that there is no possibility for a type error originating from inside the body of a specialized generic function, as any type errors will be caught in the non-specialized function.
+The practical impact of this is that there is no possibility for a type error originating from inside the body of a specialized generic function, as any type errors will be caught while typechecking the non-specialized function.
 Therefore, as long as a correct generic function name is used, the correct number of types is specified, and each type is valid in the scope the specialized generic function is being used, no errors should occur within a specialized generic function reference.

 These constructs define the extent of the generics system in mini.

 ## Equality, assignability, and castability for types

 Two types are equal if they have the same structure.
-Nominal types, as defined by type declarations, create types that are considered equal to their definitions.
+Nominal types, as defined by type declarations, create types that are considered equal to their representations.
 (For example, after the declaration `type foo = uint`, `foo` and `uint` are considered equal, and `uint` is considered the representation of `foo`.)

+The following define the rules for type equality:

-Every atomic type is equal to itself.
+* Every atomic type is equal to itself.
 This includes `uint`, `int`, `bool`, `buffer`, `bytes32`, `address`, `void` and `string`.

-Two tuple types are equal if they have the same number of fields and their field types are equal, field-by-field.
+* Two tuple types are equal if they have the same number of fields and their field types are equal, field-by-field.

-Two fixed-size array types are equal if they have the same size and their field types are equal.
+* Two fixed-size array types are equal if they have the same size and their field types are equal.

-Two variable-sized array types are equal if their field types are equal.
+* Two variable-sized array types are equal if their field types are equal.

-Two struct types are equal if have the same number of fields, each field has the same name and equal type, field-by-field.
+* Two struct types are equal if they have the same number of fields, and each field has the same name and equal type, field-by-field.

-Two func types are equal if they have the same purity, in other words, that the presence or non-presence of `view` and `write` modifiers is the same in both, the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).
+* Two func types are equal if they have the same purity, in other words, that the presence or non-presence of `view` and `write` modifiers is the same in both, the same number of argument types, each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).

-Two map types are equal if their key types are equal and their value types are equal.
+* Two map types are equal if their key types are equal and their value types are equal.

-Two option types are equal if their inner types are equal
+* Two option types are equal if their inner types are equal.

-Two union types are equal if they have the same number of variants and their variants are equal, variant by variant.
+* Two union types are equal if they have the same number of variants and their variants are equal, variant by variant.

-Two specialized generic or nominal types are equal if their representations are equal.
+* Two specialized generic or nominal types are equal if their representations are equal.

-Two type variables are equal if they share the same name.
+* Two type variables are equal if they share the same name.
 It is also necessarily the case that they are defined in the same location, as any generic type or function must be specialized to be used.

-`any` equals itself.
+* `any` equals itself.

-`every` equals itself.
+* `every` equals itself.

 Unless specified as equal by the rules above, a pair of types is unequal.